jkelowitt/Rotapy/README.md

             - The atoms on the 17th atom rotated by 60° about the axis formed between the 7th and 17th atom.
             - The atoms on the 27th atom rotated by 170° about the axis formed between the 7th and 27th atom.
             - The atoms on the 18th atom rotated by 180° about the axis formed between the 17th and 18th atom.

-9. The program will ask if you want to save the rotamers to .com files, for processing, and will allow you to change the parameters for the Gaussian analysis.

-10. The program will ask if you want to save images of the rotamers to .png files.

-11. The program gives one final warning, then performs the saving of .com and .png files to designated directories.

 ## Work remaining